SrGaabriel/soma/README.md

 # 🙏 Acknowledgments

 Special thanks to **HigherOrderCo** (HOC) and **Victor Taelin** for their groundbreaking research and development in Interaction Nets and Interaction Calculus.
-Their work on optimal evaluation, the HVM runtime, and the theoretical foundations of interaction-based computation has been instrumental in shaping Soma's Circuit IR and its approach to GC-free functional programming.
-The insights from their research have made it possible to achieve optimal reduction without garbage collection while maintaining the expressiveness of pure functional code.
+Their work on optimal evaluation, the HVM runtime, and the theoretical foundations of interaction-based computation has been instrumental in developing Soma's Circuit IR and runtime system.